ritishgumber/aws-snowball-user-guide/doc_source/performance.md

 1. **Transfer directories, not files** – Because there is overhead for each `snowball cp` command, we don't recommend that you queue a large number of individual copy commands\.
 Queuing many commands has a significant negative impact on your transfer performance\.

-   For example, say you have a directory called C:\\\\MyFiles that only contains three files, file1\.txt, file2\.txt, and file3\.txt\.
+   For example, say that you have a directory called C:\\\\MyFiles that only contains three files, file1\.txt, file2\.txt, and file3\.txt\.
 Suppose that you issue the following three commands\.

    ```
    snowball cp C:\\MyFiles\file1.txt s3://mybucket